× FreshBooks App Logo

 There are 4 different Taxation types for LLC depending on their corporate structure.

-However, double taxation is the biggest disadvantage of an LLC taxed as a C-Corporation.
-Unlike a pass-through entity, an LLC with a C-Corp tax classification is taxed at the corporate and personal levels.
-The LLC must file an income tax return with the IRS for the business, while the owners must also file personal income taxes.
+However, double taxation is the biggest disadvantage of an LLC taxed as a C Corporation, as the LLC must file a business income tax return with the IRS (form 1120: U.S. Corporation Income Tax Return), and the owners must also file personal income taxes that include their wages and dividend payments.

 Benefits of Default Tax Classification